datacite/tasks/product_specifications/SDerr4/readme.md

             When a API call is made to /v3/clients or /v3/users or /v3/providers or /v3/memberss Then the API reponse be 404 should include the message "The resource you are looking for doesn't exist."

+Feature: Depraction of Endpoints in V2

+        Scenario: API user goes to /clients or /users or /providers or /members endpoint Given that a API call is made to /v3/clients or /v3/users or /v3/providers or /v3/members When a API call is made to /v3/clients or /v3/users or /v3/providers or /v3/memberss Then the API reponse be 404 should include the message "The resource you are looking for doesn't exist."
+            And the API reponse should include the custom header "X-Datacite-API-Deprecated-Reason" with the value "https://github.com/datacite/lupo/blob/main/CHANGELOG.md#New-schema"

 Feature: DOI Endpoints for V3

         Scenario: Retrieve DOI metadata